 Santoro v.
 R.J.
 Reynolds, et al., Case No. 08-025807, Circuit Court of the 17th Judicial Circuit, Broward County (case filed 06/05/08).
-This was a wrongful death action that proceeded to jury trial in March 2017.
+This wrongful death action proceeded to jury trial in March 2017.
 On March 29, 2017, the jury returned a verdict in favor of the plaintiff and awarded compensatory damages in the amount of \$1,605,000.
 The jury apportioned fault as follows: Decedent - 36%, Philip Morris - 28%, R.J.
 Reynolds - 26% and Liggett - 10% (\$160,500).
 In April 2017, a joint and several judgment was entered against defendants for \$1,027,200 for compensatory damages as well as \$15,000 in punitive damages against Liggett.
 Defendants filed post-trial motions seeking dismissal of all claims.
-In December 2017, the court granted the motion to set aside the verdict.
+In December 2017, the court granted the motion to set aside the verdict as to all claims other than conspiracy.
 Defendants moved for rehearing with respect to that claim and plaintiff moved for entry of an amended final judgment to increase plaintiff's recovery by the percentage of decedent's fault in light of the Schoeff decision.
 The court denied defendants' remaining post trial motions and the motion for rehearing and granted, in part, plaintiff's motion to amend the final judgment.
 The parties agreed that the plaintiff is not entitled to punitive damages.
-An amended final joint and several judgment in the amount of \$1,605,000 will be entered.
-Defendants intend to appeal.
+A joint and several amended final judgment in the amount of \$1,605,000 was entered in May 2018.
+Defendants appealed.